 - Should agree to return to his/her home country after completion of studies under the Program.

-- Executive Directors, Alternate Directors, management and staff of ADB, consultants, and relatives of the aforementioned are not eligible for the Scholarship.
+- Executive Directors, Alternate Directors, management and staff of ADB, consultants, and close relatives of the aforementioned are not eligible for the scholarship.

 - Staff of ADB-JSP partner institutions are not eligible for the scholarship.